ds-04/amanda_deploy/README.md

 You should use vars/main.yml within the relevant roles.
 E.g. server configuration role.

-# Running tasks
+# Getting started and running playbooks/tasks

+The expected order (on first setup) is:

+- amanda_server.yml
+- amanda_client.yml
+- amanda_copy_keys.yml
+- amanda_server_cfg.yml (remember by default the test vtape config won't be deployed)

+- *your amanda_production_server_cfg.yml* (you need to create this playbook and corresponding role)

-Certain tasks can be run with tags.
+Specific certain tasks can be run with tags.
 Please look inside the roles to identify these tags.

 # Deploying the test/example vtape configuration